abhideepghosh/Frontend-Interview-Preparation/HR Round/HR_Round.md

 - I have taken several online courses like Newton's full stack web dev course and javascript, nodejs courses from Udemy and have completed various projects, including CyberNotes(MERN), Hotstar Clone, and AI-Code-Wizard, to demonstrate my skills.
 - Although my career break has been challenging, it has given me the opportunity to develop resilience, determination, and a positive attitude towards life.
 - I am excited to start my career in front-end development and to work with a team that is dedicated to building innovative and user-friendly websites.
 Thank you for considering my application, and I look forward to discussing my qualifications further with you.

+## Introduce Yourself (1+ Years experience)
+- Hello, I am Abhideep Ghosh.
+I am an Associate Software Engineer at Dassault Systèmes, where I specialize in frontend development.
+My team works on the Bookmark Editor which is a data management tool integrated into industry-leading software products of DS like CATIA and Solidworks.
+- My expertise includes JavaScript, ReactJS, Redux, and various other frontend tools and practices.

+## What Role Are You Currently In?
+(1+ Years experience)
+- I am currently working as an Associate Software Engineer at Dassault Systèmes, focusing primarily on frontend development for the Bookmark Editor.
+The Bookmark Editor is a robust data management tool integrated into Dassault Systèmes' leading software products such as CATIA and Solidworks.
+My role involves enhancing user interfaces and user experiences using modern frontend technologies and frameworks, with a particular emphasis on JavaScript.

 ## What Are Your Hobbies